Tips & Advice Center

 • Premium Encasements: Similar to Allersoft, the premium covers have a terry-loop cloth top, but they provide waterproof protection on the top with a urethane membrane barrier and provide bedbug protection.
 The premium encasements are also breathable which makes them very comfortable.
 They are machine washable and dryable.

 • Vinyl Encasements: Our most economical solution, this product comes only in mattress and pillow covers.
 For people with extreme allergies, the vinyl products do produce some odor in the beginning so be aware of that.
-They do not breathe but they offer dust mite, bedbug, and moisture protection.
+They are not breathable, but they offer dust mite, bedbug, and moisture protection.
 While vinyl encasements are not our most comfortable solution, they are great for covering box springs.

 What is the difference between membrane and non-membrane covers?

-Allergy relief covers, they are often classified into two categories – membrane and non-membrane.
+Allergy relief covers are often classified into two categories: membrane and non-membrane.
 Membrane covers have a non-fabric barrier to protect against allergens.
-These type of covers are often waterproof and protect against bedbugs (all our membrane covers protect against both).
+These types of covers are often waterproof and protect against bedbugs (all our membrane covers protect against both).
 They can sometimes be noisier and less comfortable than non-membrane covers.
 Our membrane covers with urethane barriers are quiet, comfortable, and offer the most protection.

 Non-membrane covers consist of tightly woven fabric to protect against dust mites and allergens alone.
 They are considered the most comfortable due to their high breathability and light weight.
 Non-membrane covers do not protect against bedbugs or moisture.